Childhood Education (Grades 1-6)

 |EDU 615||Research Methods||3|

 New York State Teachers Certification Exams (NYSTCE)

 Note: fingerprinting is also required.

-Candidates wishing to obtain an extension to teach grades 7-9 (middle childhood) must take the following additional courses:
+Candidates wishing to obtain an extension to teach birth to grade 2 must add an early childhood extension.

 Learning Goal 1 (KNOWLEDGE – Observed in Writing)

 Candidates in the Teacher Education programs will demonstrate content knowledge, pedagogical, and professional knowledge necessary for successful performance in their field.

 Teacher candidates will: